innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

-**Converting an InfoSewer Model to an InfoWorks Network using ODIC, SQL**
+**Converting an InfoSewer Model to an InfoWorks Network**

-## Model Conversion
-Converting InfoSewer Model to ICM InfoWorks Network.md: Documentation detailing the steps for converting an InfoSewer model to an ICM InfoWorks Network.
+This folder contains scripts and files to assist in the model conversion from InfoSewer to InfoWorks ICM (InfoWorks network)

 ## Macros and Utilities
-Excel_Macro_readme.md: Explains how to use Excel macros in the conversion process.\
+DBF_to_CSV_Excel_Macro_README.md: Explains how to use Excel macro in the conversion process.\
-InfoSewer_InfoSWMM_VBA_DBF_CSV_Conversion.xlsm: Excel workbook with VBA macros for converting InfoSewer and InfoSWMM data from DBF to CSV format.
+DBF_to_CSV.xlsm: Excel macro-enabled workbook to convert InfoSewer and InfoSWMM tabular data from DBF to CSV format.

 SQL Scripts for Node and Link Attributes:\
 SET Node Type = Break.sql: Sets node type to 'Break'\